 The three technical pillars that enable VDIs for engineering software are:

 - Internet connectivity and speed.
-This is obvious, you must be connected, and the pipe has to be big enough and fast enough to the move the data, which most homes and businesses now have.
+This is obvious, you must be connected, and the pipe has to be big enough and fast enough to move the data, which most homes and businesses now have.

 - Private cloud availability.
 Your designs are your company’s lifeblood.
 Your data must be protected.
 With a private cloud, your data can actually be more secure than on-premise solutions.